dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 ![Image](https://wow.zamimg.com/images/wow/icons/large/spell_animarevendreth_buff.jpg)

-**Prideful** - *Players overflow with pride as they defeat non-boss enemies, eventually forming a Manifestation of Pride.
+*Players overflow with pride as they defeat non-boss enemies, eventually forming a Manifestation of Pride.
 Defeating this Manifestation greatly empowers players.*

 Prideful is this season's permanent affix on all 10+ keys.
 It boosts your damage by 30% for 1 minute when killed, and while alive does a pulsing AoE that ticks up in damage the longer the mob lives for.